 Lessons for Older Students and Adults

-WHAT: Help Alexandria’s City archaeologists excavate a real archaeological site!
+Summer Camp provides an opportunity for 12-15 year-olds to work on a real archaeological dig.
+Each July, campers spend a week helping Alexandria’s City archaeologists excavate a real site.
 Learn professional excavating, recording, and artifact processing methods.
 Uncover Alexandria’s buried past while protecting the City’s valuable historic resources.

 The ten-day course in field and laboratory methods is designed to introduce students to the archaeological process from research questions through data collection, analysis, and interpretation.
 The field school is taught by a team of archaeologists as a case study/mini-practicum, so that students gain an understanding of the overall process, concepts, and goals of an archaeological investigation while having experience in contemporary methods.
 Students learn about the site, the 18th- and 19th-century Shuter’s Hill Plantation, and results to date of the investigations of the African American laundry/home portion of the site.
 The changing use and meaning of the hill are discussed in relationship to preservation and shifting community values.
 The excavation experience includes keeping a field log, recording data, and maintaining vertical and horizontal control.
 Students then work in the Alexandria Archaeology Museum to wash, sort, identify, and analyze the artifacts they excavated.
 Workshops are held throughout the course and include topics such as excavation methods, laboratory processing methods, curation/collections management issues, conservation, ceramics, glass, and faunal remains.
 Students will participate in two capstone interpretive experiences: first a group discussion with the City’s archaeologists in which the data derived from the class activities are broadly interpreted; and second, a public tour of the site developed by the students.